rwhaling/before_bronze/README.md

 # dawn_of_bronze [7DRL 2023 edition]

-Dawn of Bronze is an open-world rogue like about hunting, gathering, and stealth, set in the late neolithic - most conflict is between humans (the player) and delicious animals, but an underlying theme is the transition from hunter-gatherer lifestyles to agriculture, the establishment of militarized city-states, the early domestication of horses, and the dawn of smelting.
+Dawn of Bronze is an open-world rogue like about hunting, gathering, and stealth, set in the late neolithic - most conflict is between humans (the player) and delicious animals, but an underlying theme is the transition from hunter-gatherer lifestyles to agriculture, the establishment of militarized city-states, the early domestication of horses, and the origin of smelting.

 ## Credits/Resources